ciubotaru/diaspora-podlist-updater/readme.txt

 `<?php $podlist = get_option('dpu-podlist'); ?>`

-The result is an array of Diaspora* server URLs.
+The result is an indexed array of Diaspora* server URLs.

 == Installation ==
 1. Unpack `share-on-diaspora.zip` and upload its contents to the `/wp-content/plugins/` directory